 “Wait,” I say now, inspecting the lines closer.
 “This…this is Hogwarts?”

 I examine the map closer, and see a whole network of lines that seem to represent each floor and room in the castle.
-Many I recognized, and many I didn’t.
+Many I recognized, and even some I didn’t.
 I scan it more, spotting the Great Hall, the dungeons and the green houses.
 Hundreds of the dots are moving around at varying speeds, some in groups, others alone.
-I am in shock at what I’m seeing.

 “And it tracks everyone?”
 I ask, examining the many different labeled names.
 James nods.